nealeybell/Lariat-Revenue-Analysis/README.md

 # Instructions for Viewing
 Please download and open each file to view.

-## If you would like to view online please copy and paste the following links:
+## If you would like to view online please click on the following links:

 Lariat Revenue Analysis PowerPoint: https://drive.google.com/file/d/1-S6HIzjziELBTlb_wKlroCAJT5omdp_T/view?usp=sharing